Information on this page is for customers in

 Why Are We Doing This Project?

-Recent inspections and engineering analysis of the U199 transmission line revealed that many of the structures are in poor condition due to their age, woodpecker damage, insect damage and pole rot.
+Recent inspections and engineering analysis of the U199 transmission line revealed that many of the structures are in poor condition due to their age, woodpecker damage, insect damage, and pole rot.

-Improvements are part of our ongoing investments to deliver reliable energy to our customers and communities.
+This maintenance is part of our ongoing investments to deliver reliable energy to our customers and communities.

 Where Is the Work Being Done?

-This work will take place within the existing right-of-way (power line corridor) of the U199 Line, a 115-kilovolt (kV) transmission line built in 1971 that is 9.75 miles long.
+This work will take place within the existing right-of-way (power line corridor) of the U199 line, a 115-kilovolt (kV) transmission line built in 1971 that is 9.75 miles long.

 Littleton